maraf/FileUpload/README.md

 sudo journalctl -fu {service_name}.service --since "2016-10-18" --until "2016-10-18 04:00"
 ```

-### Register an NGINX website as a proxy for ASP.NET Core application in Nginx
+### Register an Nginx website as a proxy for ASP.NET Core application

 Create a file in `/etc/nginx/sites-available/{website_name}` and paste a content: